serverless/blog/posts/2018-05-22-how-to-create-a-dynamic-website-with-serverless-components.md

 module.exports = { create, get, list }
 ```

-We won't get into the details of the code above, but it should be pretty self explainatory.
-Essentially you're just exporting the 3 lambda handlers needed by your REST API.
+We won't get into the details of the code above, but it should be pretty self explanatory.
+Essentially, you'll be exporting the 3 Lambda handlers needed by your REST API.

 Wait a minute, our Lambda codebase is referring to a DynamoDB database table to query.
 So we'll need to add this final piece of the puzzle.
 Let's do it!